 Photo: Seeking Lavender Lane

 Let the appliances sit out on the counter if that’s what works well for you.
 (It does help if they are pretty though!)

 Photo: Pink Peonies

-A pantry can be one of the most frequently used spaces in a house so make sure that it’s a space that you enjoy using!
-It doesn’t take a lot of time or money to reorganize an existing space, but it can make a big difference in your daily life!
+A pantry can be one of the most frequently used spaces in a house so make sure that it’s a space that you enjoy using.
+It doesn’t take a lot of time or money to reorganize existing space, but it can make a big difference in your daily life!